 RAF Halton 69th Entry Archives

 25th July 1952: The Queen presents the colour to Sergeant Apprentice F. M. A. Hines, who received it on behalf of the No. 1 School of Technical Training.
 Lord Trenchard was also present.
-This archive is based on a box of stuff I "inherited" after the 2019 reunion of the 69th Entry to the RAF's Aircraft Apprentices technical training scheme, which was based at the No. 1 School of Technical Training at RAF Halton between 1922 and 1993 (it has since moved to RAF Cosford).
+This archive is based on a box of stuff I "inherited" after the 2019 reunion of the 69th Entry to the RAF's Aircraft Apprentices technical training scheme, which was based at the No. 1 School of Technical Training at RAF Halton between 1922 and 1993.

 The archive is a collection of memorabilia, a few historical photos, a large collection of paperwork to do with the running of the reunion committee, a comprehensive collection of 69th Association newsletters, and many photos of reunions since the first in 1994.
 It is also supplemented with a number of photographs from the Imperial War Museum photographic collection, which are used with permission under their non-commercial with-attribution licence.